JuliaCI/BenchmarkTools.jl/doc/manual.md

   noise tolerance: 5.0%
 ```

-### Understanding estimators
+### Which estimator should I use?

 We've found that, for most benchmarks that we've tested, the time distribution is almost always right-skewed.
-This phenomena can be justified by considering that the machine noise affecting the benchmarking process is, in some ways, inherently positive.
+This phenomena can be justified by considering that the machine noise affecting the benchmarking process is, in some sense, inherently positive.
 In other words, there aren't really sources of noise that would regularly cause your machine to execute a series of instructions *faster* than the theoretical "ideal" time prescribed by your hardware.
-From this characterization of benchmark noise, we can characterize our estimators:
+Following this characterization of benchmark noise, we can describe the behavior of our estimators:

 - The minimum is a robust estimator for the location parameter of the time distribution, and should generally not be considered an outlier
 - The median, as a robust measure of central tendency, should be relatively unaffected by outliers
 - The mean, as a non-robust measure of central tendency, will usually be skewed positively by outliers
 - The maximum should be considered a noise-driven outlier, and can change drastically between benchmark trials.

-### TrialRatios and TrialJudgements
+### `TrialRatio` and `TrialJudgement`

 BenchmarkTools supplies a `ratio` function for comparing two values: